-STATE GOALS FOR THE TRANSPORTATION SYSTEM RELATED INVESTMENT CATEGORY INVESTMENT DIRECTION DESCRIPTION Provide for and prioritize funding of transportation investments that ensures that the state's transportation infrastructure is maintained in a state of good repair.
-Pavement Condition Bridge Condition Roadside Infrastructure Rest Areas Implement asset management principles from the Transportation Asset Management Plan Continue to employ high return-on-investment strategies that deliver the majority of benefits at reduced cost Manage investments to achieve multiple objectives such as improving economic competitiveness, public health, equity and climate resilience Over 60% of investment in MnSHIP is going towards maintaining the existing state highway system.
-End of planning period (2042) outcomes from this investment include: Interstate pavements: 86% good and 2% poor Other NHS pavements: 91% good and 6% poor Non-NHS bridges: 53% good and 5% poor Non-NHS bridges: 42% good and 10% poor Ensure that the planning and implementation of all modes of transportation are consistent with the environmental and energy goals of the state.
+STATE GOALS FOR THE TRANSPORTATION SYSTEM RELATED INVESTMENT CATEGORY INVESTMENT DIRECTION DESCRIPTION Provide for and prioritize funding of transportation investments that Pavement Condition Implement asset management principles from the Transportation Asset Management Plan Continue to employ high return-on-investment strategies that deliver the majority of benefits at reduced cost Manage investments to achieve multiple objectives such as improving economic competitiveness, public health, equity and climate resilience Over 60% of investment in MnSHIP is going towards maintaining the existing state highway system.
+End of planning period ensures that the state's transportation infrastructure is maintained in a state of good repair.
+Bridge Condition Roadside Infrastructure Rest Areas (2042) outcomes from this investment include: Interstate pavements: 86% good and 2% poor Other NHS pavements: 91% good and 6% poor Non-NHS pavements: 89% good and 10% poor NHS bridges: 53% good and 5% poor Non-NHS bridges: 42% good and 10% poor Ensure that the planning and implementation of all modes of transportation are consistent with the environmental and energy goals of the state.
 11 Critical Connections Climate Action The MnSHIP investment direction prioritizes multimodal access including increased investment for pedestrian infrastructure, bicycle infrastructure and transit-supportive investments.
 Highway Mobility investments are focused on spot mobility improvements.
 Highway capacity expansion is not funded in MnSHIP.
-Promote and increase the use of high-occupancy vehicles and low-emission vehicles.
+Promote and increase the use of high-occupancy vehicles and low- emission vehicles.
 Highway Mobility Highway mobility includes investments that promote or prioritize high-occupancy vehicles and transit, including: Support 10 arterial Bus Rapid Transit lines on state highways Add E-ZPass lanes on four corridors which can be for free by carpoolers and transit Provide an air transportation system sufficient to encourage economic growth and allow all regions of the state the ability to participate in the global economy.
 N/A N/A Increase use of transit as a percentage of all trips statewide by giving highest priority to the transportation modes with the greatest people-moving capacity and lowest long-term economic and environmental cost.
 Highway Mobility Support 10 arterial Bus Rapid Transit lines on state highways Add E-ZPass lanes on four corridors which can be for free by carpoolers and transit